 What makes your Brazilian butt lift at Gartner Plastic Surgery unique

-1. Dr. Gartner is the first board certified plastic surgeons in New Jersey to have performed the Brazilian butt lift, and he was doing it even before the procedure was called that (back then, it was just called autologous fat transfer to the buttocks)!
+1. Dr. Gartner was the first board certified plastic surgeon in New Jersey to have performed the Brazilian butt lift, and he was doing it even before the procedure was called that (back then, it was just called autologous fat transfer)!
 In fact, Dr. Gartner has been performing the procedure for over 10 years and during this time, he has refined surgical techniques to make it safer and more effective by doing two things: gently purifying the fat with a handheld centrifuge and using the micro-droplet injection technique.
-These refinements improve the longevity of the fat transferred to the buttocks, allowing it to “take” better and making it more durable.
-This means you’ll be able to have longer lasting results than other Brazilian butt lift methods.
+These refinements (similar to those made for fat transfer breast augmentation) improve the longevity of the fat transferred to the buttocks, allowing it to “take” better and making it more durable.
+This means you’ll be able to have longer lasting results than other butt lift methods.

-2. Dr. Gartner applies the micro-droplet technique using small cannulas to spread the fat out in the buttocks.
-Not only does this allow you to have a fuller and more balanced shape, it also improves fat longevity.
-Placing large wads of fat in single areas makes less of the fat survive.
+2. Unlike many surgeons, Dr. Gartner applies the micro-droplet technique using small cannulas to spread the fat out in your buttocks.
+Not only does this allow you to have a fuller and more balanced shape than traditional implants, it also improves fat longevity.
+Placing large wads of fat in single areas makes less of it survive.
 With the micro-droplet technique, the transferred fat develops micro blood vessels that grow into the fat cells to support their survival for the long term.
 According to Method and system for preparing soft tissue for grafting, enhancing grafting results, and grafting autologous fat and adipocyte derived stem cells to soft tissue such as the breast and other tissue defects, the average of survivability of the transferred fat is 80%.
-Compare that to older techniques of fat transfer, which only achieve a 50% survivability rate, according to the study, The neglected free fat graft.
+Compare that to older techniques of transferring, which only achieve a 50% survivability rate, according to the study, The neglected free fat graft.

 Are you a candidate?

-The following things may make you a candidate for the surgery:
+The following things may make you a candidate:

-- You are unhappy with the lack of fullness in your buttocks.
+- You are unhappy with the lack of fullness in your butt.